 Note: The straightedge shall be allowed to “rest” naturally on the door surface, not pulled down at one end to meet the door

 Figure G – Flatness

-When a suitable straightedge is laid diagonally against the door face at least 1/2˝ from corners any deviation between the face and the straightedge shall not allow a 0.125″ rod or block to pass.
+When a suitable for door size straightedge is laid diagonally against the door face at least 1/2˝ from corners any deviation between the face and the straightedge shall not allow a 0.125″ rod or block to pass.